MycroftAI/documentation/_pages/glossary.md

 ---
 # Mycroft Glossary

+Use our Glossary to learn more about the specialist terms that we use in natural language processing generally, and more specifically with Mycroft software and hardware.

 * **Device** - the platform you have Mycroft installed on.
 This might be using an **Enclosure**, like the Mark 1, or on a Raspberry Pi, or it might be on a Linux desktop.
 Each **Device**  needs to be **Paired** with your Mycroft Home account before it can be used.

 * **Enclosure** - a hardware implmentation of Mycroft.
 Examples include the Mark 1 and Picroft.